amolfasale/NoSQLORM/README.md

 ORM framework for NoSQL Database, like OGM(Object Grid Mapper), to manage sessions and object to java entity mapping

--Dear all,
+Dear all,

--
--Here is small contribution from my side to implement ORM framework, -like hibernate for NoSQL databases for example OGM for MongoDB.
+Here is small contribution from my side to implement ORM framework, like hibernate for NoSQL databases for example OGM for MongoDB.

 Here are some configuration need to done before implmentation, create a .bat file under project repo and